jinhyunpark2459/jinhyunpark2459.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-👋 I'm a senior studying [mechanical engineering](https://www.mae.cornell.edu/mae) at [Cornell University](https://www.cornell.edu/) with a focus in dynamics & control.
+👋 I'm a master's student studying mechanical engineering at [Cornell University](https://www.cornell.edu/) with a focus in dynamics & control and robotics.
 This website is a platform where I upload my personal projects!
 So far, this includes projects related to dynamics simulations, controller design, robotics, and estimation filters.

-**Programming Languages**: MATLAB, C++, Python, Java
+**Programming Languages**: MATLAB, C++, C, Python, Java
 <br><br>
 **Skills**: Simulink, Robot Operating System (ROS), SOLIDWORKS, Fusion 360, ANSYS Mechanical